Pond Liners Guide by Biologists

 There are a couple other advantages to soil sealants and natural clays in that they offer an ability to absorb and trap huge amounts of excess nutrients, plus a thick layer is going to be much more fishing lure, dog, horse, cow, deer, moose and elk proof.

 Natural clay pond liners

-On some small ponds, we will often spend more money to find a high quality clay since the cost of importing small amounts of sodium bentonite or ess13 can be relatively expensive.
+On some small ponds, we will often spend more money to find a high quality local clay since the cost of importing small amounts of sodium bentonite or ess13 can be relatively expensive.
 We use different and very specific techniques to seal various size ponds with clay or soil sealants.

 As always, the goals of each project will dictate design and construction methods.
 Our goals and our typical clients' goals tend towards longer term investment.
 Everyone's goals are unique.

 As mentioned earlier, the enhanced soil pond liners and natural clay pond liners can last at least several lifetimes.
 There is another factor to consider in the cost of pond construction: durability.
 In a clay lined pond or lake, heavy equipment can run at will over the pond seal without damage.
 If a boulder is dropped from a loader, it is of little concern.
 In a rubber lined or plastic lined pond, that same boulder will require work to stop in order to test the synthetic pond seal for damage.
 Working over a synthetic pond seal is more tedious, thus slower and more expensive.
 Much more care is required for plastic lined pond construction projects.

 When shopping for a pond liner there is a larger perspective that is very important to consider: the impact of the cost of a pond liner on the total budget for the pond or lake.
 While the price of sealing a pond requires several considerations, make sure the impact of the selected pond liner on the cost of the pond is estimated before deciding on which method to use to seal a pond.
 Logically, spending more on a pond liner in order to reduce the total pond construction budget is money well spent.